Security-Onion-Solutions/securityonion/README.md

 ### Prerequisites

-If you are using CentOS 7 there are a couple of prerequisites:
+If you are running CentOS 7 there are a couple of prerequisites:

 ```
 sudo yum -y install bind-utils